-For the year ended September 30, 2022, we paid US\$0.1 million in cash to our executive officers and directors.
+For the years ended September 30, 2023 and 2022, we paid US\$0.1 million and US\$0.1 million in cash respectively to our executive officers and directors.
 Our PRC subsidiaries are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.